First Pillar: All you need to know to retire in Switzerland

 This pension is paid by every Swiss employee (and independent people) after 17 years old through a deduction from their salary.

-You pay for the AVS insurance and two other insurance: The insurance for invalids (AI) and when you serve in the army (APG).
-Each month, 8.7% of your raw salary goes to the AVS, 1.4% to the AI insurance, and 0.45% to the APG insurance.
-For a total of 10.55%.
+You pay for the AVS insurance and two other insurances: the insurance for invalids (AI) and when you serve in the army (APG).
+Each month, 8.7% of your raw salary goes to the AVS, 1.4% to the AI insurance, and 0.45% to the APG insurance, for a total of 10.55%.

-Employees are paying half of the full contribution.
-And the employer is paying the other half.
+Employees pay half of the full contribution, and the employer pays the other half.
 Therefore, you should see a deduction of 5.275% each month for these three insurances together.

 These contributions can change every year.
 For instance, in 2020, the contribution for AVS insurance (the first pillar) increased from 8.4% to 8.7%.